calamoni/NICE-Challenges/A Wordpress Journey From Dev to Prod [NG].md

 From here we can use the command `docker cp container:id/var/www/html .` Now when you display your contents in the home directory using `ls` it should show the directory <strong> html </strong>

+Login to the Prod-Web server and go to the /var/www/ directory and follow the next step to transfer the directory.

+Nowe we can transfer this directory that is in our home directory from the Prod-Web server using the command `scp -r playerone@dev-web:/home/playerone/html`.
+We use the -r because we are not transferring a single file but an entire directory.

+Once we have this file transferred, we can then go to the <source> /etc/httpd/httpd.conf </source> and under the Modules section we can include the following:
+`LoadModule php5_module modules/libphp5.so`

+Under DirectoryIndex in the same file we will add <source> index.php </source> next to <source> index.html>

+Change permissions on the html directory in the directory <source> /var/www/html </source>, we will do this by using chmod 0755 html

+We will cd into the directory `cd html` then change all the files within the directory using `find / -type f -exec chmod 0644 {] \;`

+# Part 3
+<p><strong> Add HTTPS support for the website, this can be done with a self signed key on openSSL </strong><br>
+This is where we will create a an SSL key/certificate and add it to our config file</p>

+We first need to retrieve the ssl.conf file for httpd, we can do this by using `sudo yum install mod_ssl`